Hamiltonian

 Arguments

-Especially for larger lattice sizes where exact diagonalization is infeasible, Schwinger.jl can instead construct a matrix product operator representation of the Hamiltonian.
-It uses ITensors.jl and ITensorMPS.jl as the backend for all calculations with this form of the Hamiltonian.
+For larger lattice sizes where exact diagonalization is infeasible, Schwinger.jl can construct a matrix product operator representation of the Hamiltonian using two backends:

 using Schwinger